-Ryanair operates an ultra-low cost, scheduled airline serving short-haul, point-to-point routes largely in Europe from its 69 bases in airports across Europe, which together are referred to as "Ryanair's bases of operations" or "Ryanair's bases."
+Ryanair operates an ultra-low fare, scheduled airline serving short-haul, point-to-point routes largely in Europe from 72 bases to airports across Europe, which together are referred to as "Ryanair's bases."
 For a list of these bases, see "Item 4.
 Information on the Company-Route System, Scheduling and Fares."
-Ryanair pioneered the low-fares operating model in Europe in the early 1990s.
-As of June 30, 2014, the Company offered over 1,600 scheduled short-haul flights per day serving approximately 186 airports largely throughout Europe, with a principal fleet of 297 Boeing 737-800 aircraft and 5 additional leased aircraft acquired on short term leases for the summer of 2014 to provide extra capacity flying approximately 1,600 routes.
+Ryanair pioneered the low-fares air travel model in Europe in the early 1990s.
+As of June 30, 2015, the Company offered over 1,600 short-haul flights per day serving approximately 190 airports largely across Europe, with a fleet of more than 315 Boeing 737-800 aircraft and six additional leased aircraft acquired on short term leases for summer of 2015 to provide extra capacity.
 The Company also holds a 29.8% interest in Aer Lingus Group plc ("Aer Lingus"), which it has acquired through market purchases following Aer Lingus' partial privatization in 2006.
 Ryanair's attempts to acquire the entire share capital of Aer Lingus have been blocked by the European authorities, with the latest ruling currently under appeal by Ryanair.
+On July 10, 2015, Ryanair confirmed that the Board of Ryanair Holdings voted unanimously to accept the IAG offer for Ryanair's 29.8% shareholding in Aer Lingus Group plc, subject to that offer receiving merger clearance from the European Commission (which was subsequently granted on July 15, 2015).
 For additional information, see "Item 8.
 Financial Information-Other Financial Information-Legal Proceedings-Matters Related to Investment in Aer Lingus."
 A detailed description of the Company's business can be found in "Item 4.
 Information on the Company."